SophieS9/SG-Python-Intro/Intro_Python.md

 python --version
 ```

+If you're using Windows, you'll need to download software that allows you to run python.
+Today we're going to use [spyder](https://github.com/spyder-ide/spyder) as it has a nice graphical user interface (GUI), similar to RStudio.
+I would recommend the installation option via Anaconda.
+Mac and Unix users can also download this software if they'd prefer to use the GUI.

+### Python Version 2 vs. Python Version 3

 ## How Can I Continue Learning Python?!

 There are some great free online resources available to help you learn Python (and many other languages).
 Two of my favourites are: